deskbookers/backend-trial/README.md

 For this assignment you need to implement a LTV (Life Time Value) report.
 To create this report you need to alter [index.php](assignment1/index.php) in a way you have the most optimial solution to calculate the report.
 Try to write as least as possible SQL queries by smartly loop through data.

+The report should be made in a way it is easy to run the report for 3, 12 or 18 months.
+This could be done in the code by using variables.
+Bonus points if you use a form to say which period and commission should be used.

 **What is a LTV Report?**

 A LTV report gives a grouped overview of booking counts and turnover for a specific period and the start of those periods.
 What the report shows is when a booker had their first booking in a specific month, how many bookings and how much turnover the booker generates on average for a specific period (duration).